 Fast and Accurate

 Ecosystems around the world are facing growing threats.
-The increasing pace of industrialization, pressure from growing populations and increasing urbanization, as well as climate changes can wreak havoc on emerging economies and have health and social implications.
-Not surprisingly, researchers, scientists and governments are investing significant resources to monitoring and preventing these environmental hazards.
+The increasing pace of industrialization, pressure from growing populations and increasing urbanization, as well as climate changes, can wreak havoc on emerging economies and have health and social implications.
+Not surprisingly, researchers, scientists, and governments are investing significant resources to monitoring and preventing these environmental hazards.

 Spectroscopy is a technique that is very well suited for various environmental applications.
-Recently, there has been an increase in the need to identify and trace chemical contaminants, especially organic compounds, as they have negative impact on the environment.
+Recently, there has been an increase in the need to identify and trace chemical contaminants, especially organic compounds, as they have a negative impact on the environment.

 Fluorescence measurements are a typical choice for detecting the presence of hydrocarbon pollutants, while Raman spectroscopy might be used to identify organic contaminants.
 Laser-induced breakdown spectroscopy (LIBS) and fluorescence measurements are both used in processing nuclear material, and we see absorbance spectroscopy used in water quality monitoring of coastal waterways.

 The AvaSpec-ULS2048CL-EVO is well suited for most standard environmental applications, including but not limited to fluorescence measurements.